 8. Increases Bone Strength

 Bone density starts to decrease naturally after the age of 30 which means it is very important to practice exercise that helps to maintain bone health to avoid conditions like osteoporosis.
-As yoga is a weight bearing exercise it stimulates new bone growth by creating mild stress in the body.
+As yoga is a weight-bearing exercise it stimulates new bone growth by creating mild stress in the body.
 The unique nature of yoga means that it creates the stress required for bone health without jolting and jarring the body in other ways.

 9. Improves Lung Capacity

-The focus placed on the breath during a yoga practice has shown to be very beneficial for improving lung capacity and aiding other respiratory conditions like asthma.
-Many adults spend most of their day taking short shallow breaths however yoga teaches us how to use all of the lungs to breathe, ensuring all parts of this organ remains healthy.
+The focus placed on the breath during yoga practice has shown to be very beneficial for improving lung capacity and aiding other respiratory conditions like asthma.
+Many adults spend most of their day taking short shallow breaths however yoga teaches us how to use all of the lungs to breathe, ensuring all parts of this organ remain healthy.

 10. Reduces Stress

-Yoga helps to relieve stress and anxiety by encouraging regular exercise, self-care, mindfulness and meditation.
+Yoga helps to relieve stress and anxiety by encouraging regular exercise, self-care, mindfulness, and meditation.
 It also teaches us how to use our most powerful stress-relieving tool, our breath to maintain calm throughout our day.